grpc/proposal/A59-audit-logging.md

 As is also documented in all the languages below, the logging function is executed by gRPC synchronously during the authorization process.
-Therefore, its implementation should not block the RPC.
-When needed, it should invoke any long running operations asynchronously so that the function itself returns promptly.
+Therefore, its implementation **must** not block the RPC.
+If a logger implementation needs to trigger any long-running work, it **must** do so asynchronously so that the function itself returns promptly.
 For this reason, no error or status code will be returned from it.

 The logger factory (aka builder/provider) needs to implement a config parsing function for parsing and validation logger configs, and a build function to